The size and shape of the vertebrate skull can reveal a great dea... | Pearson+ Channels

 Play a video:

-Hello everyone here we have a question telling us, a man and a woman who are both normal are married.
-The man's family, however, has a history of red green color blindness as his grandfather from his maternal side was color blind.
+Hello, everyone here We have a question telling us, a man and woman who are both normal are married.
+The man's family, however, has a history of red green color blindness as his grandfather from his paternal side was color blind.
 On the contrary, the woman's family has no history of this disorder.
-What percentage of this man's sister will be normal?
-Carrier and color blind respectfully.
-So the parents, the mother got the carrier a little from the father.
-So her genotype is X chromosome with the red block with the red, green color blind and then a normal X. And the father is normal.
-So he's a normal X. Normal lie.
-So the Children will have the Jenna types X. With color blind normal X. X. With color blind normal.
-Why normal X. Normal X. Normal X. Normal Y. So we are looking at the daughter.
-So we're looking at our X. X. Is so 50 cent percent will be a carrier, 50% will be normal and 0% will be color blind.
-So our answer is B 50% 50% and 0%.
+What percentage of their Children will be color blind since the grandfather of the male was colorblind?
+The recessive a little will pass to his daughter, but the father will be normal and will not pass the recess of a little to his son.
+And because there is no history of this store on the woman's side, the couple will have all normal Children.
+So our answer here is a 0%.
 Thank you for watching.
 Bye.